 The exception is the Looftlighter.
 This one works like a torch and needs to be kept in your hand.

 Now all you have to do is plug it in and wait till the charcoal starts to burn.
 After that remove your charcoal fire lighter and place it in a safe place where it can cool off.

 If you use this method there is not much that can go wrong.
 Just look at my recommendation about the best extension cord if you have to use one.

-I can, however, imagine that if you live in a city or close to neighbors that the change of pieces of burned paper flying around is not a great option.
+I can, however, imagine that if you live in a city or are close to neighbors the change of pieces of burned paper flying around is not a great option.

 It can also be that your yard is next to a dry field in the summer and you do not like to use an open fire.
 In those situations, an electric charcoal lighter is a better option.